 Higenamine is a stimulant found in traditional Chinese herbal medicines that have been used for centuries to treat conditions such as heart disease and asthma.
 Supplements containing higenamine have recently been marketed for use in pre-workout regimens and weight loss.
 Read on to learn more about the purported health benefits and risks of higenamine.

 What Is Higenamine?

-Higenamine stimulates muscles by activating beta-adrenergic receptors, which are responsible for smooth muscle relaxation (β2) and heart contractions (β1).
-This means that muscles can exert more force.
-Higenamine functions like other activators of the β2 adrenergic receptor, such as ephedrine and caffeine [R].
+Research suggests that higenamine works by activating beta-adrenergic receptors, which are responsible for smooth muscle relaxation (β2) and heart contractions (β1).
+Other activators of the β2 adrenergic receptor include ephedrine and caffeine [4, 7].